zulucmd/zulu/user_guide.md

 ## Generating documentation for your command

-Cobra can generate documentation based on subcommands, flags, etc. Read more about it in the [docs generation documentation](doc/README.md).
+Zulu can generate documentation based on subcommands, flags, etc. Read more about it in the [docs generation documentation](doc/README.md).

 ## Generating shell completions

-Cobra can generate a shell-completion file for the following shells: bash, zsh, fish, PowerShell.
+Zulu can generate a shell-completion file for the following shells: bash, zsh, fish, PowerShell.
 If you add more information to your commands, these completions can be amazingly powerful and flexible.
 Read more about it in [Shell Completions](shell_completions.md).